deepfield-team/DeepField-app/README.md

 # DeepField-app

-Web application for visualization and exploration of reservoir models in 3D, 2D, and 1D.
+Web application for visualization and exploration of reservoir models with millions of grid cells in 3D, 2D, and 1D.

 Lightweight.
 Modern.
 Open source.